 8.1.
-No Commissioner shall accept a gift from any person or entity that has dealings with the School Board if a reasonable person might conclude that the gift could influence the Commissioner when performing his duties to the School Board.
+Commissioners shall not accept a gift from any person or entity that has dealings with the School Board if a reasonable person might conclude that the gift could influence the Commissioners when performing their duties to the School Board.